 Professor Dave Prior at the University of Otago is especially interested in earthquakes and what causes them.
 He studies microscopic features of rocks from New Zealand’s Alpine Fault to help him understand how they have been ‘squished’ underground in the distant past.
 David uses both light microscopes and electron microscopes to explore rock microstructure.

-This video clip (12 minutes) from Khan academy explores the size relationship between objects on the microscopic scale (and beyond).
+This video clip (12 minutes duration) from Khan academy, explores the size relationship between objects on the microscopic scale (and beyond).

-The Magnifying the universe iteractive looks at the scale of the universe from the largest objects to the smallest.
+The Magnifying the universe interactive looks at the scale of the universe from the largest objects to the smallest.
 The visual encyclopedia of things from the observable universe to sub-atomic particles.